Nullkernel/CalcPro/README.md

 ## 📄 License:

-This project is open source and available under standard Python licensing terms.
+This project is open source and available under standard GNU General Public License v3.0 licensing terms.

 ## 🆘 Support:

 If you encounter any issues:
-1. Check that you're using Python 3.6 or higher.
+1. Check that you're using Python 3.6 (or) higher.
 2. Ensure your terminal supports ANSI color codes.
 3. Verify that mathematical expressions follow standard notation.
 4. Use the `?` command for function help